Frappuccino: Bottled Frappuccino

 Bottled Frappuccinos are sold in retail stores and vending machines.
 The 9.5 usoz bottled version was originally manufactured in 1996.
 Starbucks offers 19 different bottled Frappuccino flavors including Mocha, Vanilla, Coffee, Toasted White Chocolate Mocha, Pumpkin Spice, and Caramel.
 The bottled Frappuccino comes in two package sizes, including 13.7 usoz and 9.5 usoz.

 North American Coffee Partnership

 In 1994, PepsiCo and Starbucks formed an entity called the North American Coffee Partnership.
 The joint venture was created so that ready-to-drink products using the Starbucks name could be distributed using Pepsi's global network.
 The Frappuccino was the joint venture's first product.

-High sugar content
+High Sugar and Fat Content

 The Frappuccino beverages contain a high level of sugar.
 A 16 usfloz, or "grande", beverage has significantly more than the 36 or 32 grams of sugar that the American Heart Association suggests that men or women, respectively, should have in a day.
 For example, a grande Sugar Cookie Almondmilk Frappuccino contains 58 grams of sugar, a grande Matcha Creme Frappuccino has 61 grams, and a grande Pumpkin Spice Frappuccino has 65 grams.

+The Frappuccino also contains large amounts of fat.
+The Unicorn Frappuccino, for example, contains 16 grams of fat.